santclear/spring-hmac-angularjs-ionic2/README.md

-#HMAC Implementation using Spring, Hmac, AngularJS and Ionic 2
+#HMAC Implementation using Spring, AngularJS and Ionic 2

 #Stack
 - Spring Boot